jflasson/stbexpress/readme.md

-Small project from codeschool souptobits on express.js.
+Small project from codeschool soup to bits on express.js.